raphaelquast/EOmaps/docs/api.rst

 |  Create zoomed-in views on specific regions of a map.

 |  :doc:`api_callbacks`
-|  Turn your maps into interactive widgets.
+|  Turn your maps into interactive data-analysis widgets.

 .. raw:: html